arxell/arxell/README.md

 - [Nikolai Ivanov](feedback/nekolyanich.md).
 We worked together with Nikolai in the following places: Digital October, Magnit.
 - [Dmitry Baskakov](feedback/dbaskakov.md).
 We worked together with Dmitry in the following places: SoftPro, Magnit.
 - [Alex Shmitko](feedback/ashmitko.md).
 We worked together with Alex in the following places: Emerging Travel Group.
+- [Alexandr Sereda](feedback/alexsereda.md).
+We worked together with Alex in the following places: Magnit.

 Public performance